 This way you can combine multiple interfaces (whether they’re online or not) on the same WMND instance.
 This trick allows also to create handy dialup shortcuts using the button actions (by passing the active interface name and status on the command line).
 Look at the example wmndrc file for details.

-You can cycle in real-time through all available active interfaces by simply left-clicking on the interface name gadget on the upper-left corner of wmnd.
+You can cycle in real-time through all available active interfaces by simply left-clicking on the interface name gadget on the upper-left corner of wmnd or by using the mouse wheel anywhere.

-Left-click on the letter gadgeted on the right-top corner can switch between the Byte or Packet counter mode.
-"B" for byte, "p" for packet.
+Left-click on the letter gadget on the right-top corner can switch between the Byte or Packet counter mode.
+“B” for byte, “p” for packet.

 Click on the bottom rate meter can invoke the user command defined in resource file .wmndrc.